 There is no charge to submit a paper, but publishing a paper in Pharos Journal of Theology requires paper processing charges.
-Publication charges includes publishing and administrative expense.
-The charge is currently R2750.00.
+Processing charges includes publishing and administrative expense.
+The processing charge is currently R4950.00 OR US$365.00

 PHAROS JOURNAL OF THEOLOGY is free from all access barriers, allowing for the best possible global dissemination of your article.

 You retain copyright and are free to disseminate your article, make copies for any use, and/or deposit in any repository or archive you like, and thus retain publishing right without any restriction.

 PLEASE SEE ALL RIGHTS RESERVED under the submission section.